darthjee/arstotzka/README.md

 - json: method that contains the hash to be parsed (json by default)
 - full_path: full path to fetch the value (empty by default)
 - cached: indicator that once the value has been fetched, it should be cached (false by default)
-- class: class to be used when wrapping the final value
+- klass: class to be used when wrapping the final value
 - compact: indicator telling to ignore nil values inside array (false by default)
 - flatten: indicator telling that to flattern the resulting array (false by default)
 - after: name of a method to be called after with the resulting value